Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 - If the narration is against the known criterion of wisdom and understanding.

 - If the narration is against any established rule.
-For instance, if the narration says that earth is flat, then it would be questioned in its authenticity because it is against the known principles of Allah’s law of creation.
+For instance, if the narration says that earth is flat, then it would be questioned in its authenticity because of the fact that it is against the known principles of Allah’s law of creation.

 - The narration conflicts the Quran and its guidance.